Jenilca Giusti: Early life and career

-Music career

 2000–2006: Solid Harmonie and Objetivo Fama

-Jenilca joined the group in 2000 after the departure of Mariama and Melissa.
+Jenilca joined the girl group Solid HarmoniE in 2000 after the departure of Mariama and Melissa.
 She was with the group when they were recording their second studio album.
-However, since the album was never released, Jenilca has never been officially recognized as a Solid HarmoniE member, for that reason, she could participate at the Objetivo Fama reality show.
+However, since the album was never released, Jenilca has never been officially recognized as a Solid HarmoniE member; for that reason, she could participate on the Objetivo Fama reality show.

 Jenilca auditioned for the third season of Objetivo Fama in Orlando, Florida.
-On May 6, 2006, Jenilca became the fourth of the 6 finalists to be voted off the show, finishing the competition in fifth place.
+On May 6, 2006, she became the fourth of the 6 finalists to be voted off the show, finishing the competition in fifth place.